amnolan/genetic_swap/README.md

 I initially wrote everything in raw MIPS and then when I noticed some reusable code I added some macros which make the code a lot more readable (which you can see toward the top of the file).

+You can also check out, build and compile the MIPS simulator via [MIPS Source Code](https://github.com/amnolan/mars).
+Or get the jar here
 [MIPS Simulator Download](http://courses.missouristate.edu/KenVollmar/MARS/index.htm "MIPS Simulator Download")